syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Annotations.md

 {% highlight vb.net %}
 [VB.NET]

-'Create a new PDF document.
+'Creates a new PDF document.

 Dim document As New PdfLoadedDocument("input.pdf")

-'Create a rectangle
+'Creates a rectangle

 Dim rectangle As New RectangleF(10, 40, 30, 30)

-'Create a new popup annotation.
+'Creates a new popup annotation.

 Dim popupAnnotation As New PdfPopupAnnotation(rectangle, "Test popup annotation")